 The syndicated-loan market is a good example.
 Over the last decade, the number of lenders active in this space has grown by about 1.3 percent per year, according to McKinsey & Company.
 More players in the market means more competition, and lenders that can process loans faster and manage portfolios more efficiently have a clear edge.

-That’s where LOS vs LMS becomes a critical choice, helping lenders decide whether they need stronger support at the origination stage or in ongoing loan management.
+This article will focus on the key differences between LOS and LMS, helping lenders decide whether they need stronger support at the origination stage or in ongoing loan management.
+Choosing the right system can result in significantly lowering delays in the lending process.
 So, without wasting much time, let’s jump straight into it.

 What is a Loan Origination System (LOS)?

-A loan origination system, or LOS, is the software that manages the process of turning a loan application into an approved and funded loan.
-It is the starting point of the lending cycle and focuses on efficiency, accuracy, and compliance.
+Loan origination software (LOS) is the software that manages the process of turning a loan application into an approved and funded loan.
+It is the starting point of the lending cycle, handling the initial stages such as application processing, documentation collection, credit assessment, and pre-approval procedures.
+LOS focuses on efficiency, accuracy, and compliance.

 Here are the main functions of an LOS: